neubot/neubot/doc/neubot.1.rst

   and on the client side.
 The dictionary that we are describing, in fact, contains just a subset of the collected results.
-We can not store the full JSON object directly until Neubot's ``database`` module and web interface get ready for that.
+We can not store the full JSON object directly until Neubot's ``database`` module and web interface are ready to process it.

 **internal_address (string)**
   Neubot's IP address, as seen by Neubot.
 It is typically either